St. Paul, MN

 This joint venture between the public library and a private developer utilizes the space above the library for a 234,000 SF mixed-use five-story project described as a major hub of economic development.
 Located in a very diverse and vibrant community dedicated to renovating older structures, the new building is designed as a traditional multi-family complex with a new urban edge.
 The residential component consists of 103 one- and two-bedroom units and 194 underground parking stalls.
 This urban-revitalizing project is illustrative of the essential role a library can play in maintaining a strong neighborhood by helping to renew a culturally diverse area.

-The $25 million project is a showcase of new, affordable housing anchored by a library which will continue serving as a resource for the Hmong, Somali and other neighborhood populations.
+The $25 million project is a showcase of new, affordable housing anchored by a library which has become a vitally important resource for the people of the Rondo neighborhood and surrounding community.